-The Coronavirus Job Retention Scheme is a temporary scheme open to all UK employers starting from 1 March 2020 until the end of October.
-It is designed to support employers whose operations have been severely affected by coronavirus (COVID-19).
+The Coronavirus Job Retention Scheme opened to all UK employers from 1 March 2020 and finishes at the end of October 2020.

-- From August, furloughed workers will be able to return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.
+From August, furloughed workers can return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.

-- The scheme has closed to new entrants from the 10th of June.
-From the 30th of June onward, employers will only be able to furlough employees that they have furloughed for a full three-week period prior to 30 June.
+From the 30th of June, employers will only be able to furlough employees that they have furloughed for a full three-week period prior to 30 June.

 Self-assessment: self-assessed income tax payments due in July 2020, will now be deferred to January 2021.